deepfence/vessel/README.md

 ## Containerd namespace

 Vessel scans every available namespaces from containerd.
-Current behavior conists of issuing a command to every namespace until one succeeds.
+Current behavior consists of issuing a command to every namespace until one succeeds.